JayAuburn/microbiome-gardener/DEPLOY.md

    - Verify Row Level Security policies are active
    - Confirm environment variables are not exposed to client

-### Step 6.7: Final Deployment Verification
+### Step 6.8: Final Deployment Verification

 **👤 USER TASK - Complete final verification:**

 1. **Test All Core Features**
    - ✅ User registration and email confirmation
    - ✅ User login and authentication
-   - ✅ AI chat with multiple models
    - ✅ Image upload and analysis
    - ✅ Conversation history and persistence
    - ✅ Subscription billing and upgrades